 - The Cheakamus Community Forest is a three-way equal partnership between the Squamish Nation, Lil’wat Nation and the Resort Municipality of Whistler.

-- The area of the CCF is shared territory between both the Squamish and Lil’wat Nations.
+- The area of the CCF is shared unceded territory between both the Squamish Nation and Lil’wat Nation.

 - First Nations have expanded their capacity in forest management and operate successful businesses, including the CCF, within the Sea to Sky region.

 - Each First Nation partner provided additional logging quota at their own cost into the CCF Limited Partnership to complement the 10,000 m3 the RMOW received from the provincial government.
 The additional quota allowed the CCF to be more than doubled in size so that more forested area could be managed by the CCF.
-If the forest was managed by anyone other than the CCF under default FRPA regulations, the harvest could be up to 40,000 m3.
+If the forest was managed by anyone other than the CCF under default FRPA regulations, the harvest would be over 40,000 m3.

 - The CCF management of the forest involves a significant reduction in harvesting from historical levels with decisions made locally.

-- All annual harvesting projects are divided equally between the First Nation business arms, with Lil’wat Forestry Ventures LP representing the Lil’wat Nation and Sqomish Forestry LP representing the Squamish Nation.
+- All annual harvesting projects are shared between the First Nation business arms, with Lil’wat Forestry Ventures LP representing the Lil’wat Nation and Sqomish Forestry LP representing the Squamish Nation.

-- These are not solely Whistler or the Crown’s trees but are subject to pre-existing Aboriginal title and rights of which the ability to create economic opportunity is one right.
+- The CCF tenure area is subject to pre-existing Aboriginal title and rights of which the ability to create economic opportunity is one right.